Xilinx/Vitis_Libraries/vision/docs/src/gaussiandifference-bm.rst

 Profiling
 =========

-The Gaussian Difference design is validated on Alveo U200 board at 300 MHz frequency.
+The Gaussian Difference design is validated on an Alveo U200 board at 300 MHz frequency.
-The hardware resource utilizations are listed in the following table.
+Hardware resource utilization is listed in the following table.

-.. table:: Table 1 Hardware resources for Gaussian Difference
+.. table:: Table 1: Hardware Resources for Gaussian Difference
     :align: center

     +------------------------------------------+-----------------+------------+------------+------------+